irfanhkm/jago-syariah-statement-parser/README.md

 ### How to use it
 1. Clone the project, install dependencies
-2. Put your pdf file statement to the input folder
+2. Put your pdf file statement into the input folder
 3. Run the project.

-### How to export statement from jago app
+### How to export statements from Jago App Syariah
 Follow this instruction: https://www.jago.com/id/syariah/support/faq/menggunakan-jago/kantong/download-e-statement-dan-riwayat-transaksi